Payback: Trump ousts officials who testified on impeachment

 “You think I’m supposed to be happy with him?”
 Trump told reporters on the South Lawn of the White House.
 “I’m not. … They are going to be making that decision.”

-In gripping testimony, Vindman told the House of his family’s story, his father bringing them to the U.S. some 40 years ago.
+In gripping testimony, Vindman spoke of his family’s story, his father bringing them to the U.S. some 40 years ago.

 “Dad, my sitting here today in the U.S. Capitol, talking to our elected officials, is proof that you made the right decision 40 years ago to leave the Soviet Union and come here to United States of America in search of a better life for our family,” he testified.
 “Do not worry, I will be fine for telling the truth.”’